14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 This is a step-by-step visualization technique you can try:

-- Find a quiet and safe space where you can spend a few minutes without distractions.
+- Find a quiet and safe space to spend a few minutes without distractions.

 - Put on some calming spa or nature music (optional).🎶